 **** I am pleased to announce that my essay, "WHY MEN CRY IN THE DARK" was recently published and is now available in print in the Fall 2013 issue of Open Minds Quarterly Magazine.
 It is also noteworthy to mention that it was the essay selected to be placed on the front cover of the magazine.
-If you would like to read this very powerful and thought provoking essay, you can get more details about purchasing the publication by:
+If you would like to read this very powerful and thought provoking essay, you can read it just below.

 “Why Men Cry In The Dark”